Meet Ana

 - Operating successfully in the boardroom

-Ana has taught at INSEAD and Columbia University, is a founding fellow of Harvard’s Institute of Coaching, and serves on the HBR Advisory Council.
+Ana is adjunct faculty at INSEAD, has taught at Columbia University, is a founding fellow at Harvard, and serves on the HBR Advisory Council.
 She’s also an active member of the International Positive Psychology Association, the American Psychology Association and International Psychology Today.

 Ana has trained in mediation and conflict management at Columbia University and the New York Peace Institute.
 She holds a PhD in business from the University of St Gallen, Switzerland, was a post-doctoral research fellow on Change Management at INSEAD and is also an accredited psychotherapist through the British Association for Counselling and Psychotherapy (BACP).